 Final Thoughts on Speeding Up Your Blog

 So those are my tried and true tips to increase website speed.
 I think if you try them out you’ll see big improvements in your website’s speed and performance.
 Remember to use GTMetrix or Page Seed Insights before you make changes so you can see your progress.

 Remember when I showed you my before score on GTMetrix?
-My scores were PageSpeed C (71%) and YSlow D (63%) with a 6 second load time, and now it’s got and A and B score with a 2.1 second load time!
+My scores were PageSpeed C (71%) and YSlow D (63%) with a 6 second load time.

 These methods really do increase website speed!
 Please let me know your before and after scores if you try them.
 If you want more tips to make your blog a success sent to your inbox subscribe to get a weekly newsletter.